So you want to start a travel blog, huh?

 Hosting is the server your site lives on, like renting an apartment.
 This is important because if the server goes down, your site goes down.
 Customer service is key here.
 You want a company who will help you out when you need it and one that will work hard to get your site up and running again if there is a server problem.
 I used Bluehost for a couple years, but my site went down far too often and for far too long.
 Like several hours at a time.
 Not cool.

-Now both of my sites (and all of Andy’s websites) are hosted with HostGator.
+Now Ali’s Adventures and all of Andy’s websites are hosted with HostGator.
 Their customer service has been incredibly helpful to us the few times we’ve had to call.
 My site has only gone down once or twice, and never for more than a couple of minutes.
 Things like that happen no matter what hosting company you choose, but I’d prefer a company that gets my site back up quickly.
+(Travel Made Simple gets too much traffic for a basic plan now.
+Once it outgrew the HostGator plan, I switched to Performance Foundry.
+They are absolutely fantastic, but probably too expensive for when you’re just starting out.)

 I mentioned earlier that blogging led me to my husband.
 Well, what happened was I met Barbara from Cultural Travel with Hole in the Donut while she was in Atlanta.
 She convinced me to switch from a free site to a self-hosted site.
 She even told me she’d help me get it set up, once I registered my domain and got the hosting in place.